sunformsdk/.github/profile/README.md

-The Sunform organization specializes in the Adobe AIR platform.
+The Sunform organization provides SWF compiler utility series for the Adobe AIR platform.